-Compeer Financial will present a banner to the Grand Champion Market Hog and the Reserve Grand Champion Market Hog.
+Compeer Financial will present a banner to the Grand Champion Market Barrow and Grand Champion Market Gilt along with the Reserve Grand Champion Market Barrow and Reserve Grand Champion Market Gilt.

 Sloan Implement, Bloomington will present a trophy to the exhibitor of the Champion BRED & RAISED Hog.